 Source: Kriege Friedrichs des Grossen by the German Grosser Generalstab, Vol. 3

 Courtesy: Tony Flores

 Prelude to the campaign: Siege of Schweidnitz

-At the opening of the campaign of 1758, the Fortress of Schweidnitz (present-day Swidnica), was still in the hands of the Austrians.
+At the opening of the campaign of 1758, the Fortress of Schweidnitz, was still in the hands of the Austrians.
 General Thürheim held the place with a garrison of 8,000 men.
-The fortress was blockaded since December 1757 by a Prussian force under the command of General Fouqué.
-Expecting a formal siege, Thürheim significantly strengthened the defences of the place, linking the isolated forts with a fortification wall.
+The fortress was blockaded since December 1757 by a Prussian force under the command of Lieutenant-General von Fouqué.

 In March, the Austrian General Sincère assembled his army on the right bank of the Elbe near Leitmeritz (present-day Litoměřice/CZ) and Melnik.
 Meanwhile, the Württemberger Contingent marched by Bayreuth towards Waiblingen, intending to replenish their heavily depleted ranks (reduced from 4,900 men before the defeat of Leuthen to only 1,900 men) in the Duchy of Württemberg.

 On March 9, Daun set out from Vienna to join the Austrian Main Army at Königgratz (present-day Hradec Králové) in Bohemia.
-This army was still in its winter-quarters, distibuted as follows:
+This army was still in its winter-quarters, distributed as follows: